invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureSignInLogsGraph.rst

-Azure Active Directory Audit Log
+Azure Sign-in Logs (BETA)
 =======
-Use **Get-ADAuditLogs** to collect the contents of the Azure Active Directory Audit Log.
+Use **Get-ADSignInLogsGraph** to collect the contents of the Azure Active Directory sign-in log.

 .. note::